 • Water supply and sanitation – Companies are influenced by sanitation, sewer system and water supply.
 This is very important, particularly in those industries which require fresh water such as farming or bottling plants.
 They must also consider proper disposal of waste, particularly dangerous waste like chemicals.

-Infrastructure of a country is a very important support system for a business.
+Infrastructures of a country is a very important support system for a business.
 An efficient transport network enables staff to get to work easily.
-Not only access to, but also quality of infrastructure affects firm productivity as well as people’s livelihood.
-Frequent interruption of the infrastructure – service supply impose extra back up costs on enterprises, hinder their timely business activities and result in large losses of sales opportunities.
+Not only access to, but also quality of infrastructures affects firm productivity as well as people’s livelihood.
+Frequent interruption of the infrastructures – service supply impose extra back up costs on enterprises, hinder their timely business activities and result in large losses of sales opportunities.